 Fiona Foley: Veiled Paradise

-Veiled Paradise surveys three decades of Batdjala artist Fiona Foley’s practice.
-This leading contemporary Aboriginal artist’s work is informed by her ancestral connection to K’Gari/Fraser Island, drawing equally upon its serene beauty and the history of systemic violence and sexual exploitation perpetrated on its shores.
+Veiled Paradise surveys three decades of Badtjala artist Fiona Foley’s practice.
+This leading contemporary Aboriginal artist’s work is informed by her ancestral connection to K’gari/Fraser Island, drawing equally upon its serene beauty and the history of systemic violence and sexual exploitation perpetrated on its shores.

 See our Visit page for details